mariamayman10/Database-Optimization/README.md

 - Execution time after index and query rewrite: 3.5s

+#### EXPLAIN ANALYZE – Query 1 (Top Spending Customers)

+**Before Optimization**

+Analysis of the execution plan revealed the following bottlenecks:

+- Sequential scan on `order_items` (~2.5 million rows) executed multiple times
+- Sequential scan on `orders`, caused by filtering with `EXTRACT(YEAR FROM created_at)`
+- Large hash joins across millions of rows
+- High CPU and memory usage due to full-table aggregation

+---

+**After Adding Index on `order_items(order_id)`**

+Key improvements observed in the execution plan:

+- Index Scan using idx_order_items_order_id replaced full table scans on order_items

+- Join strategy changed from Hash Join to Nested Loop

+- Reduction in the number of rows scanned per join operation

+Despite these improvements, the query was still limited by expensive aggregation over a large result set

 **Further Optimization Options:**

 1. Summary Table: Precompute order_spent and update on new orders.